ChrisChinchilla/Chip-Shop/_concepts/perturn.md

 title: Per Turn
 ---

-Cards with this concept, scores apply for every turn the card is in play.
+Gains and losses apply for every turn the card is in play.